tinygo-org/bluetooth/README.md

 ### Installation

-In order to compile Go Bluetooth code targeting Windows, you must have a GCC compiler installed.
+Only the Go compiler itself is needed to compile Go Bluetooth code targeting Windows.

-On Windows, you can download and install mingw-w64 (https://github.com/mingw-w64/mingw-w64)

-Once you have done this, you can obtain the Go Bluetooth package using Git:
+You can obtain the Go Bluetooth package using Git:

 	git clone https://github.com/tinygo-org/bluetooth.git